First EVER Digital Learning Day

 The Webcast and Town Hall Meeting will be available online for later viewing by other U.S. time zones.

 A variety of state and local events are scheduled for Digital Learning Day.
 In California, the California Writing Project is hosting a live event in Sacramento called Writing Our Future that will celebrate digital learning of writing.
-In
+In Michigan, a kick-off will be held for a yearlong initiative called The Year of the Digital Learner.
+Kansas will have Digital Learning Day Open Houses at schools across the state.
+A complete list of state Digital Learning Day events is available on the Digital Learning Day website.

 Bob Wise, former governor of West Virginia and a member of the Digital Learning Council, stated in Education News, “Digital Learning Day is more than just a day.
 It is about building a digital learning movement that provides teachers with better tools to truly provide a quality education for every child.”